 For real and positive, three of the four possible combinations of signs give rise to bounded oscillatory motions.
 We consider the case of a particle of mass 1, initially held at rest at displacement from the origin and then released at time .
 The subsequent position as a function of time, , for the three cases is given with results expressed in terms of and the dimensionless parameter .

-There is bounded oscillatory motion near , with period , for initial displacements with :
+There is bounded oscillatory motion near , with period , and modulus , for initial displacements with .

 As from below the period diverges since are points of unstable equilibrium.